kriskowal/gtor/README.md

 ### Generators

-There is no proposal for a standard generator, but for the sake of completeness, if an array iterator consumes an array, an array generator would lazilly produce one.
+There is no proposal for a standard generator, but for the sake of completeness, if an array iterator consumes an array, an array generator would lazily produce one.
-An array generator object would implement `yield`, `return`, and `throw` as methods with behavior analogous to the same keywords within a generator function.
+An array generator object would implement `yield` as a methods with behavior analogous to the same keyword within a generator function.
 The `yield` method would add a value to the array.

 ```js